TheresaLui/SelfHelpContent_v2/articles/microsoft.machinelearning/microsoft-machinelearning-computeinstance-problemrunningnotebooks.md

 - If you are trying to pip install `pytesseract`, you need to perform "sudo apt install tesseract-ocr"
 - Do not delete the `azureml_py36` conda environment or Python 3.6 - AzureML kernel.
 These are needed for Jupyter/JupyterLab functionality.
 - If you need to download temporary data to a compute instance, use the temporary disk (/mnt)
-- Currently, we don't support auto-shutdown on a compute instance.
+- Currently, we don't support auto-shutdown on a compute instance